 Insertional Achilles Tendonopathy

 A conservative approach to acute pain includes, rest, a heel lift and over the counter anti-inflammatory medication.
-Once the pain subsides, physical therapy and custom orthotics is recommended for longterm maintenance.
-In more chronic conditions, the bone spur is shaved down to provide relief.
+Once the pain subsides, physical therapy and custom orthotics is recommended for long term maintenance.
+In more chronic conditions, Dr. Tea offers a minimally invasive surgical solution to reduce the bump with just a 3mm incision.
+No hospital, no hardware, and you are able to walk after surgery.

 Non-Insertional Achilles Tendonopathy